Linus4/eldritchinstinct/eldritch-instinct-srd.md

 For an **opposed** save, both the PC and their opponent make a save.
 Whoever rolls the *highest* number under or equal to their ability score wins the save.
 If both sides fail, the *lowest* result wins.
 Add any ability score above 100 to your result.

+### Difficulty

+When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
+Instead, limit or increase the risks and possible effects of the PC’s action purely in the fictional world.

 ### Armor

 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 PCs can buy Protective Clothing which provides 1 point of armor, but occupies one inventory slot and is destroyed when the PC is wounded.